 Fixed Plate: Usually thicker, fixed to the foundation with anchor bolts.
 All inlet and outlet connections (flanges) are usually located on this side.

 Movable Plate: Located at the other end of the plate assembly, it can slide along guide rods.
-Its function is to evenly distribute pressure to the plates.
+Its function is to distribute pressure to the plates evenly.

 Guiding Bars: The tracks that support the plates and the movable pressure plate.
 The upper guide rod serves as a load-bearing and guiding element, while the lower guide rod prevents the plates from swaying left and right.